xindongzhang/ECBSR/README.md

 ### Frontend conversion

 We provide [convertor](https://github.com/xindongzhang/ECBSR/blob/main/convert.py) for model conversion to different frontend, e.g. onnx/pb/tflite.
 We currently developed and tested the model with only one-channel(Y out of Ycbcr).
 Since the internal data-layout are quite different between tf(NHWC) and pytorch(NCHW), espetially for the pixelshuffle operation.
-Care must be taken to handle the data-layout, if you want to extend the pytorch-based training framework to RGB input data, then deploy it on tensorflow.
+Care must be taken to handle the data-layout, if you want to extend the pytorch-based training framework to RGB input data and deploy it on tensorflow.
 Follow are the demo scripts for model conversion to specific frontend:

 ```
 ## convert the trained pytorch model to onnx with plain-topology.